VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Developer status
 Active and trusted contributors are often granted write access to the VoxeLibre repository as a contributor.
+This means that they can push directly to the branches of our repo (except for `master`).
+Pushing to others' branches without asking is discouraged, open a PR targeting that branch instead (PRs can target any branch).

-Those that have demonstrated the right technical skills and behaviours may be granted developer access.
+Those that have demonstrated the right technical skills and behaviour may be granted developer access.
 These are the most trusted contributors who will contribute to ensure coding standards and processes are followed.

 #### Developer responsibilities
 - If you have developer/contributor privileges you can just open a new branch in the VL repository (which is preferred).
 From that you create a pull request.
 This way other people can review your changes and make sure they work before they get merged.
-- If you do not (yet) have developer privs you do your work on a branch on your private repository e.g. using the "fork" function on mesehub.
+- If you do not (yet) have contributor or developer privs you do your work on a branch on your private repository e.g. using the "fork" function on mesehub.
 - Any developer is welcome to review, test and approve PRs.
 A maintainer may prefer to merge the PR especially if it is in a similar area to what has been worked on